 Adding ‘for business success & growth’ further optimized the ad to $0.35 per link click.
 Words can be quite powerful when used intentionally.
 It’s best practice to split test your image before your copy.

 Your headline is an essential part of your ad.
 This allows you to quickly communicate your message with your audience.
 A great formula for your headline is to state who you’re talking to and the benefits of your offer to them.

-In your first draft, you’ll identify who you’re talking to and the benefit to them in the headline, set up their problem, set up the solution and continually reference the customer research and brand identity to stay on message.
+In your first draft, you’ll identify who you are talking to and the benefit to them in the headline, set up their problem, set up the solution, and continually reference the customer research and brand identity to stay on message.

 The next step is to incorporate scarcity if possible.
 But be careful how you use this method because it can ruin your brand if you abuse false scarcity.

-Imagine the coach that doesn’t have clients but is always offering limited time offers and exclusives.
+Imagine the coach that doesn’t have clients but is always offering limited-time offers and exclusives.
 It comes off as dishonest.
-Scarcity is an incredibly powerful tool when used correctly, but be mindful with its use.
+Scarcity is an incredibly powerful tool when used correctly, but be mindful of its use.

 The next step is to incorporate a call to action (CTA) into your ad.
 This will encourage and guide your audience on how to take action.

-It’s important to split test everything in your Facebook ads.
-Each round of split testing shows the cheapest performing touch points at each stage of the process.
-This includes your landing page, image, headline, copy, targeting and campaign style (if appropriate).
+It is important to split test everything in your Facebook ads.
+Each round of split testing shows the cheapest performing touchpoints at each stage of the process.
+This includes your landing page, image, headline, copy, targeting, and campaign-style (if appropriate).

 Are you split testing your ads?